andrasq/qlogger/Readme.md

 quick nodejs logging and newline delimited data transport

-QLogger is a very lean, very fast, very configurable data transport agent.
+QLogger is a lean, fast, configurable logger and componentized data transport framework, allowing easy construction of custom loggers.

-It logs by sending newline-delimited strings to the added writers.
-The strings may be edited in flight by added filters.
-Filters can annotate the log line with the usual timestamp, loglevel, hostname, etc., or serialize objects for export.
+It can log in any format, eg space-separated text or json bundles.
+The formatters and writers are pluggable, use one of the defaults or use your own.

-On my system I get 400k 200 byte lines per second (80 MB/s) saved to a shared, mutexed file (using [qfputs](https://www.npmjs.org/package/qfputs) as the writer).
+How fast?
+On my system I get 650k 200 byte lines per second saved to a shared logfile under LOCK_EX mutex (using [qfputs](https://www.npmjs.org/package/qfputs) as the writer).

-A slow logger is only usable for occasional messages.
-A fast streaming facility can be used for high-throughput data transport -- backing up all requests, sending detailed stats, batch request processing -- as well as for those occasional messages.
+A slow logger can report on the data being processed.
+A fast logger is a data streaming engine, and can itself process data.

+        var QLogger = require('qlogger');
+        var logger = new QLogger('info', 'file:///var/log/myapp/app.log');
+        logger.addFilter(require('qlogger/filters').filterBasic);

 Installation
 ------------